Jodie Taylor: International career

 Taylor was selected as part of England's squad for UEFA Women's Euro 2017 and was given the number 9 shirt for the tournament.
 She scored a hat-trick in the team's 6–0 opening group match victory against Scotland, becoming the first Englishwoman to do so in a major tournament.
 She scored again in the next game as England beat Spain 2–0 and the only goal in a 1–0 quarter-final win over France as England reached the semi-finals.
 With five goals, Taylor won the tournament's golden boot, one ahead of Vivianne Miedema.

-In May 2019, Phil Neville selected Jodie Taylor for England's 2019 FIFA Women's World Cup squad.
+In May 2019, Phil Neville selected Taylor for England's 2019 FIFA Women's World Cup squad.
 She made three appearances and scored once in a group stage win over Argentina.

-Taylor was allotted 187 when the FA announced their legacy numbers scheme to honour the 50th anniversary of England’s inaugural international.
+Taylor was allotted 187 when the FA announced their legacy numbers scheme to honour the 50th anniversary of England's inaugural international.

 Post-playing career

-On 13 November 2023, Arsenal announced that Jodie would be taking on a new role at the club as the Football Services Executive to "support the continued growth of Arsenal Women".
+On 13 November 2023, Arsenal announced that Taylor would be taking on a new role at the club as the Football Services Executive to "support the continued growth of Arsenal Women".

+On 9 January 2026, Taylor was appointed as Arsenal Women's first Technical Director.

 Personal life

-Jodie was married to fellow footballer and New Zealand national team player Emma Kete.
+In 2019, Taylor was in a relationship with fellow footballer and New Zealand national team player Emma Kete.